newben420/scriptms/README.md

 - **Local File System Storage**: Ensure persistence and accessibility of your work without relying on external databases.
 - **Groq Integration**: Generate scripts using a powerful AI prompt that creates all aspects of a script given just the city, year, and optional base ideas.
 - **Production Notes**: Include voice-over, music, and automation details for a complete production pipeline.
-- **Afro-Futurist Aesthetic**: Focus on hope, resilience, and innovation, incorporating Nigerian cultural motifs and avoiding dystopian themes.
+- **Afro-Futurist Aesthetic**: Focus on hope, resilience, and innovation, incorporating African cultural motifs and avoiding dystopian themes.

 ---